 The Functions of Various Body Parts in Tango

-Various body parts, including the head, arms, hands, torso, hips and legs, play different roles in tango.
-Dancers must understand the function of each body part and properly assign attention in order to use these body parts in a controlled and coordinate fashion.
+Various body parts, including the head, arms, hands, torso, hips, and legs, play different roles in tango.
+Tango dancers must understand the different functions of these body parts and properly assign attention in order to use them in a controlled and coordinate fashion.
 Incorrect use of the body parts is a common problem in tango.

-In close embrace, the woman may rest her head on the man's temple, cheek or chin depending on her height.
-She may choose not to do so, but if she does, then the touch of the head must be comfortable.
+In close embrace, the woman may rest her head on the man's temple, cheek or chin according to her height.
+She may choose not to touch the man's head, but if she does, then the touch must be comfortable.
 Some women prop their head against the man's head in order to prevent their breasts from touching his chest.
-Beginners often draw support from the head when doing steps.
+Beginners often draw support from the head when executing steps.
 Such practices reflect a misunderstanding of the function of the head.
 The touch of the head is a sign of intimacy and must be gentle.
 Dancers need to dissociate the head from the body and not use it against the partner to avoid chest contact or to assist the movement of the body, as both are uncomfortable.

 The torso is the command center in tango dancing.
-Tango dancers use their torsos to communicate intentions and feelings, and to bring out the movements of their lower bodies.
-Tango is an intimate, soulful and comforting dance largely due to the function of the torso.
-Unfortunately, this function of the torso is often overlooked by action-oriented dancers who use an open dance hold to replace the embrace, putting the torso to petty use under the command of the arms and hands.
+Tango dancers use their torsos to communicate intentions and feelings, and to bring out the movements of the hips and legs.
+Tango is an intimate and feeling-oriented dance primarily because of the role the torso plays in the dance.
+Unfortunately, this role of the torso is often overlooked by action-oriented dancers who use an open dance hold to replace the embrace, putting the torso to petty use under the command of the arms and hands.
 As a result, they changed tango from a feeling-oriented dance to a movement-oriented dance.

-In a previous post I quoted a young woman's insightful observation on tango.
-(See The Fourteenth Pitffall of a Tangura.)
+In a previous post I quoted a young woman's insightful observation on tango (see The Fourteenth Pitffall of a Tangura).
 What she called the first layer technique, namely, to maintain a comfortable embrace, and the second layer technique, namely, to pursue visual beauty, in essence refer to the function of the torso and the function of the legs respectively.
 In tango, the torso is in relative rest in the embrace, but the movements of the legs are brisk and colorful.
 If the torso is associated with feelings, then the legs represent beauty.
 A good tango is a perfect combination of the two.
 Formalist dancers concern only about the look and ignore the feelings, and they use the torso as but another limb to create fancy movements under the command of the arms and hands.
 However, pursuing visual impression at the expense of the intimacy and comfort of the embrace is not worth the candle.
-Throughout its history from tango milonguero to tango Villa Urquiza to tango fantasia to tango Nuevo, the alienation of tango clearly follows an aesthetic path farther and farther away from the embrace and feelings.
-(See The Styles of Tango.)
+Throughout its history from tango milonguero to tango Villa Urquiza to tango fantasia to tango Nuevo, the alienation of tango clearly follows an aesthetic path farther and farther away from the embrace and feelings (see The Styles of Tango).
 I do not think that direction is worth advocating.
 I believe the juxtaposition of the comfort of the embrace and the beauty of the footwork is totally possible.
 It does not have to sacrifice the embrace in order to pursue beauty.
-Many beautiful tangos danced by outstanding tango dancers, such as the Poema danced by Geraldine Rojas and Javier Rodrigues, and many tangos danced by Agustina Piggio and Carlotos Espinoza, are good examples.
+Many beautiful tangos danced by outstanding tango dancers, such as the Poema danced by Javier Rodrigues and Geraldine Rojas, and many tangos danced by Carlotos Espinoza and Noelia Hurtado and Agustina Piggio, are good examples.

 These dancers can achieve such level of excellence because they are versed in using their hips, which are like the swivel that joins the upper body and the lower body.
-Because their torsos are connected in the embrace, they need to swivel their hips in order to move their legs around each other.
-In tango terms that is called dissociation.
-(See Dissociation and Gear Effect.)
-Educated tango dancers are able to dissociate their upper body and lower body to a greater degree, so they can step freely around each other without breaking the embrace.
+Because their torsos are connected in the embrace, they need to rotate their hips in order to move their legs around each other.
+In tango terms this is called dissociation.
+Educated tango dancers are able to rotate their hips to a greater degree, so they can step freely around each other without breaking the embrace.
 Dissociation is not only a physical detachment but also an artistic division of labor, enabling the upper body to remain in the comfort of the embrace while allowing the lower body to maximize its creativity.

 May 17, 2014